DSACMS/iv-cbv-payroll/README.md

 ## Local Development

 Environment variables can be set in development using the [dotenv](https://github.com/bkeepers/dotenv) gem.

-Consistent but sensitive credentials should be added to `config/credentials.yml.enc` by using `$ rails credentials:edit`

-Production credentials should be added to `config/credentials/production.yml.enc` by using `$ rails credentials:edit --environment production`

 Any changes to variables in `.env` that should not be checked into git should be set in `.env.local`.